Influenza

 Treatment

-If you get sick with flu, influenza antiviral drugs may be a treatment option.
-Antiviral drugs work best when started early, such as one to two days after your flu symptoms begin.
+If diagnosed with seasonal influenza, healthcare providers may prescribe antiviral medication.
+Antiviral drugs work best when started early, such as one to two days after your flu symptoms begin and can help lessen influenza symptoms.

 Cleaning and Disinfection

-The EPA has established its perspective that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
+The EPA & Health Canada have established that if a disinfectant carries an influenza claim, it will allow companies to promote their product as effective against all strains of influenza.
 Disinfectants have not shown strain specificity.
-Thus there’s no value in testing against a number of additional strains beyond the basic strains common on disinfectant labels already.
+Thus, there is no value in testing against a number of additional strains beyond common influenza strains.
+In the US, there is no specific list of EPA products registered with specific claims against seasonal influenza.

 Influenza is susceptible to the following Diversey disinfectants: